 The Solenoid Magnetic Field Calculator helps you compute the magnetic field inside a long solenoid.
-Curious to see what a solenoid is and how to calculate magnetic field of a solenoid?
+Curious to see what a solenoid is and how to calculate the magnetic field of a solenoid?
 Just continue reading.
 You will also learn about the solenoid magnetic field equation.

 What is a solenoid?

 If we run a current through a wire, there is a magnetic field around it.
 A solenoid is a wire wound tightly in a long, thin coil.
-Due to its shape, if we run a current through the solenoid, there will be a strong magnetic field inside of it and little magnetic field outside of it.
+Due to its shape, if we run current through the solenoid, there will be a strong magnetic field inside of it and little magnetic field outside of it.

 Solenoid magnetic field equation